gemmadifederico/enrichedcc/README.md

 ```python
 python Econformance.py arg0 arg1 arg2 .. argX
 ```
-- arg0 is the path of the event log used to discover the reference enriched model
+- arg0 is the path of the event log used to discover the reference hybrid model
 - arg1, arg2, .. , argX is the list of event logs used for the conformance

 For example: